StrongeLeeroy/WebLeecher/README.markdown

 *   v0.1.0 Alpha
     -   Initial ALPHA release.
-    -   Threadlist is correctly parsed and written to update.tml.erb.
+    -   Threadlist is correctly parsed and written to update.html.erb.
     -   Link are still not being correctly parsed.
 Possibly a problem with HTMLs staticness.